web-platform-tests/wpt/docs/css-metadata.md

   the test file.
 A test may have any number of mismatch references.
   The test is considered to fail if it renders the same as any of the mismatch references.
-  * Note that reference files may themselves have mismatch references .
+  * Note that reference files may themselves have mismatch references.
 In that case the reference file must not render the same as any of its mismatch references in order to be considered valid.
 If a reference is considered invalid (by the fact of not matching any of its match references, or matching any of its mismatch references), then a test that refers to the reference will be considered to have failed.